hkwweber/react-review-learning-team/README.md

 ## Getting started

 1. Fork and clone this repo
-2. cd into the repo
+2. cd into the new directory you made
 3. `npm install`
 4. Create a database called `meal-time` on your machine by running `createdb meal-time` in your command line (it doesn't matter what directory you're in when you run this)
 5. I've created a seed file that populates your database with dummy data.
 You still don't have to worry about how to create a seed file.
 In order to populate your database with this seed file, run `npm run seed`.
 Only do this after you've created your db in step 4.
 Until you do this, you won't have any data to work with.